NKS8/California-Housing-Price-Predictor/README.md

    * cleaned data by dropping na's, by filling na's, and dropped columns those not useful for Machine Learning.
    * preprocessed by applying encoding and split, train, and test for Machine Learning.

+3. Once data is ready applied it into different Machine Learning models.
+Compared their test scores and apllied scaling as well.
+4. Chose the model scored best to predict housing price.
+5. Refined the chosen best scored model selected_features to improve test score and accuracy of housing price prediction.
+6. Predicted Housing price using the best scored model.
+7. Visualized the comparisons and analysis of differnt models and price prediction on the website that used HTML, CSS, Flask, Python,     D3, Bootstrap, and JavaScript, and JQuery.